realm/realm-flipper-plugin/documentation/Architecture.md

 ### DataTable

-The DataTable uses the [Ant Design Table](https://ant.design/components/table/) (antd table) to display data but adds extra functions for the use context of visualizing Realm objects.
+The DataTable uses the [Ant Design Table](https://ant.design/components/table/) (antd table) to display data but extra functions are added for the use context of visualizing Realm objects.

 #### antdColumns and schemaObjToColumns()